Pai Tiatrist

-João Agostinho Fernandes (Note: According to the baptism register from 1871 at the Church of the Holy Spirit in Margao, Agustinho was recorded as his middle name.
+João Agostinho Fernandes (Note: According to the baptism register from 1871 at the Holy Spirit Church, Margao, Agustinho was recorded as his middle name.
 However, Fernandes personally spelled it with an 'o' instead of 'u', so the spelling has been changed to Agostinho.
 Portuguese names may vary in spelling due to the availability of diacritical marks like ~ and ¸ on typewriters and the knowledge of computer typists to use them, for example João or Conceição.)
 (14 December 1871 – 29 August 1947), popularly known as Pai Tiatrist (lit.
-'Father Tiatrist), was a Portuguese playwright, theatre actor, and former chemist.
-Referred to as the "Father of Konkani tiatr", he is known for his contribution to the first tiatr, Italian Bhurgo.
+'Father Tiatrist), was a Goan playwright, theatre actor, and former chemist.
+Referred to as the "Father of Konkani tiatr", he is known for his contribution to the first teatro, Italian Bhurgo.
 The play was first performed on 17 April 1892 in Bombay at the New Alfred Theatre, along with playwright Lucasinho Ribeiro, Caitaninho Fernandes, and Agostinho Mascarenhas.
 (Note: Five individuals participated in the production of the first teatro.
 At the time of the book When the Curtains Rise was published in 2010, the last person involved was unknown.
 However, Brazinho Soares Kalapurkar's subsequent research uncovered the identity of the fifth artiste as Fransquino Fernandes, who performed in the initial teatro Italian Bhurgo.)

 Fernandes continued the tiatr tradition when his mentor Ribeiro quit being part of Konkani theatre during the early 20th century.
 Over a span of more than fifty years, he created 30 plays, with the majority being original works crafted by him, totaling 26, while the remaining four were adaptations from external sources.